Detailed City Experience

 Detailed City Experience (sometimes shortened to DCE) is a feature on Apple Maps which contains increased navigation and visual information and details across supported locations.
 Released in September 2021, the feature was initially only available in select major cities in the United States and United Kingdom.
-Today, Detailed City Experience is now available in over half a dozen locations in 12 countries.
+As of June 2026, Detailed City Experience is available in over half a dozen locations spanning 12 countries.

 Overview

 Detailed City Experience is available in several select cities across the world.
 Cities with the feature contain detailed road markings to assist with user navigation, alongside bus routes, bike lanes and road closures, vegetation including trees and park areas, as well as custom-drawn visual depictions of major landmarks such as the Eiffel Tower or Statue of Liberty.
 As of 2023, over 300 detailed landmarks are available worldwide.
 A nighttime mode is also available.